vasilisp/inez/README.md

 Programming solver with background solvers.

 Inez is OCaml-centric.
-The preferred mode of interacting with the solver is via scripts written in a Camlp4-powered superset of OCaml.
+The preferred mode of interacting with the solver is via scripts written in a Camlp4-powered [superset of OCaml][langintro].

 Inez is a research prototype, and may contain serious bugs.
 You should not use it in production.